Study in SENEGAL with YES Abroad!

 Students will live with host families in order to experience true immersion in the local culture.
 Families are selected based on recommendations by members of the local community, and each family is carefully screened by American Councils staff.
 Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
 Hosting communities exist through the presence of a strong support network, with a local staff member, or "local coordinator" available to each student hosted in the community.

 Students will attend a private school in Dakar.
-The primary languages of instruction will be English or French depending on the choice and French language ability of the student.
+The primary language of instruction is French, with the possibility of English as an alternative in some cases.
 School typically runs from approximately 8am to 4pm, and uniforms are customary.
 Students will have the opportunity to participate in a number of community and extracurricular activities such as theater, dance, music, sports and martial arts, community service projects, environmental camp, and various clubs at school.

 The U.S. enjoys good relations with Senegal.
 Senegal is a strong U.S. ally as a regional, diplomatic, and economic partner.
 The country shares many fundamental values and international goals with the United States, and it has been a symbol of democracy as well as ethnic and religious tolerance.
 Senegal also has contributed to regional peacekeeping operations.
 This country is an active member in organizations such as the United Nations, International Monetary Fund, World Bank, and World Trade Organization.